Textualize/textual/docs/guide/input.md

 ### Key Event

-The key event contains following attributes which your app can use to know how to respond.
+The key event contains the following attributes which your app can use to know how to respond.

 #### key